Criminal Law

 - Questioning the eyewitness or victim

-The methods should try to minimize the potential for misidentification by eyewitnesses.
-But a review of wrongfully convicted cases based on eyewitness testimony proves witness misidentification is a common factor in many wrongful convictions.
+Criminal investigations must try to minimize the potential for misidentification by eyewitnesses.
+Adhering to due process is one way.
+However, a review of wrongfully convicted cases based on eyewitness testimony proves witness misidentification is a common factor in many wrongful convictions.

 How Can Witness Misidentification Lead to a Wrongful Conviction?